 Lectures

-In coordination with the special exhibition, “Max Beckmann: The Formative Years, 1915-1925,” Neue Galerie New York is delighted to host a lecture series with a focus on different aspects of the German artist's career.
+In coordination with the special exhibition, “Egon Schiele: Living Landscapes,” Neue Galerie New York is delighted to host a lecture series with a focus on the importance of landscape in the artistic process of the artist and beyond.

 To learn more about the variety of programs offered by the Neue Galerie, consider subscribing to our newsletter.